All products and services on Pinappos are independently tested by our writers. Pinappos may earn a commission through links on our site.

 If there’s one thing most people can agree on — whether they like to drink coffee or not — people love the scent of coffee.
 I’m one of those people.
 I don’t like to drink plain coffee, but I do every once in awhile like to indulge in syrupy sweet coffees.
 The type of coffee I drink aside, I love the scent of coffee.
 Period.
 It should be no surprise that that love transitions over to coffee fragrances.
 Some of my absolute favorite fragrances to wear smell like coffee and in turn make me smell damn good.

 Besides smelling damn good, research has shown that the scent of coffee can give a slight energy boost.
 Not for just anyone though.
 This is about classical conditioning.
 That is to say, people that don’t drink coffee are far less likely to have that effect on them.
 Psychologically those familiar with the effects of caffeine from drinking coffee will associate the scent with the drinking and the energy boost that follows.

 Whether you get the slight boost or not, the most important part about wearing a fragrance is smelling good.
 Since I love coffee fragrances so much, I knew it would take time for me to really narrow it down.
-Especially since I wanted to stick to five fragrances.
 What I didn’t know was how long it would take for me to narrow it down.
-I’ve been working on this list for over a year.
-And the truth is, I could probably work on it for another year.
-I love the category that much.
+I worked on this list for over a year narrowing it down to five fragrances and published it last year, knowing someday I would expand the list.
+That someday is today.
 It would probably be easier for me to make a list of the top 100 coffee fragrances, but that wouldn’t help you as a reader.
 That means this fave list is a little bit different.
-These are some of the best varieties of coffee fragrances that explores different facets of the coffee experience.
+These are some of the best varieties of coffee fragrances that explore different facets of the coffee experience.
 With that in mind, I can comfortably say, with this list, your coffee fragrance cravings can be fulfilled.

 Valour by Robert Graham